cwlsn/advent2020/README.md

 # Advent of Code 2020

+> **Disclaimer!** This just represents how I went about the problems.
+There's no right or wrong way, and efficiency doesn't really matter in this situation.
+If you're stuck there's a subreddit and Slack groups, and if you want to know why I did something weird feel free to tweet me @_cwlsn.
+I also Googled like crazy.

 This is a TypeScript implementation of the [Advent of Code 2020](https://adventofcode.com/2020), with as many solutions as I get around to.

 ## See Answers and Pagentry